 - 1/2 cup white sugar

 - 1 cup flour

-- 1/2 tsp. vanilla
+- 1/2 teaspoon vanilla

-- 1/2 tsp. freshly ground cardamom
+- 1/2 teaspoon freshly ground cardamom

-- 6 tbsp. water
+- 6 tablespoon water

 Add water until batter is the consistency of a thick cream sauce.

 Spoon a heaping tablespoon of batter onto the center of the iron.
-Close iron, squeezing handles together lightly to spread the batter (but not so tightly that the batter leaks down the sides of the iron.
-Note: Because of the batter's butter content, leaks that hit the burner cause some interesting flame action.
+Close iron, squeezing handles together lightly to spread the batter, but not so tightly that the batter leaks down the sides of the iron.
+Because of the batter's butter content, leaks that hit the burner cause some interesting flame action.
 Keep a damp towel on hand to swiftly wipe up any leaks and to prevent baking krumkake flambé!).

-Store in tightly sealed container in order to retain crispness.
+- Store in tightly sealed container in order to retain crispness.

-Krumkake is equally delicious when served alone or when filled with whipped cream and/or fruit.
+- Krumkake is equally delicious when served alone or when filled with whipped cream and/or fruit.